 RELATED: Looking for more easy indoor activities?
 Check out this amazing list!

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 - Large alphabet magnets (like these capital letters and lowercase letters)

 - Storage container (this is the one I ALWAYS use)

 - Slotted spoon

-- Two dish pans or buckets or bowls (these white ones are from the Dollar Store)
+- Two dish pans or bowls (I actually got these white ones from the Dollar store)

 The Literacy Side of Alphabet Scoop and Transfer

 I gave my son (4) his task: sort the magnets into two groups, capital vs lower case.